Skip to content

 julia

-Spline(; smoothness=1e-3, n_knots=nothing, penalty_order=3, tension=0.0)
+Spline(; smoothness=1e-3, penalty_order=3, tension=0.0)

 Quartic B-spline antiderivative fit with P-spline regularization.